 If you have incurred expenses during initial and call-back interviews with public sector employers, you can apply for reimbursement.
 Applications for reimbursement of public service job search expenses during fall term are due by January 15; expenses incurred during spring term are due by June 15th.
 See HERE for the reimbursement request form and more details.

 For information about post-graduate loan repayment and debt forgiveness, see the resources located here.

-Academic credit is available for summer study abroad and certain summer internships.
-Review this Memorandum on Academic Credit for Summer Internships for details and an application.
-To receive academic credit, applicants must submit a Reflective Memo in accordance with these Guidelines no later than September 30.
+Academic credit is available for summer study abroad and certain unpaid summer internships.
+Review this Memorandum on Academic Credit for Summer Internships for details.